 Online Social Work Master's Program

-The online Social Work Master’s program is a 22-month program designed for social service working professionals at selected agencies.
+The online Social Work Master’s program is a 22-month plan of study designed for social service working professionals at selected organizations in Philadelphia and the surrounding regions.

 Pilot Launching Fall 2026